BA in Classical Civilization

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through co-curricular activities.
 Students majoring in any area of classical studies will ordinarily, through coursework in the major, satisfy many BU Hub requirements in Philosophical, Aesthetic & Historical Interpretation; Diversity, Civic Engagement & Global Citizenship; and most of the requirements in Communication and the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.

 Classical Studies majors will also satisfy College of Arts & Sciences requirements, described here.